LBlend/spuristo/README.md

 spuristo is a CLI tracking application that utilizes bluetooth and linear regression to guess the number of people in the vicinity of a device.

+This is a project which has a lot of work that remains to be done at the time of writing this.

 ## Get started

 todo™️